SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.0 Added the following
+- A blue line was added under the graph to show when an activity was occuring.
+Helpful to see how much the battery drained within an activity compared to a timeline without an activity running.

 V1.3.0 Added the following
 - You can now pan the history windows using a left and right swipe for a touch enabled device.
 For button device, press the Start button first to move into 'Pan' mode where the Next and Previous button are then used to pan the history.
 Press the Start button again to return to view scroll mode.
 When swipping right, DON'T swipe all the way from the left of the screen as this is interpreted as pushing the Back button and will close the app.